lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-The above animation property applies the fade-in animation to the .tile element over a duration of 1s, with no delay, infinitely repeating and with an ease timing-function.
-It’s a lot to take in but it’s makes more sense when you see it in practice (more on that below).
+The above animation property applies the <code>pulse</code> animation to the <code>.tile</code> element over a duration of 1s, infinitely repeating and with an <code>ease</code> timing-function.
+There's a fair bit going on here but it’s makes more sense when you see it in practice (more on that below).

 ### Keyframes

-The <code>@keyframes</code> rule works in a similar way to the more familiar @media rule, in that additional CSS is nested within it.
-The @keyframes rule contains style rules which will be applied to an element as the animation progresses from start (0%) to finish (100%).
+The <code>@keyframes</code> rule works in a similar way to the more familiar <code>@media</code> rule, in that additional CSS is nested within it.
+The keyframes rule contains style rules which are applied to an element as the animation progresses from start (0%) to finish (100%).

-Let’s extend the animation example about and write the <code>@keyframes</code> rule.
+Let’s build on our animation example with a <code>@keyframes</code> rule:

 {{< highlight scss >}}
 @keyframes pulse {